.

 The hundreds of artists that participated in the museum initiative came to Plainview not only to exhibit but often to create and install their work on site.
 They visited the dusty rural panhandle community that Alison once called home, camped at Caprock Canyon alongside the official Charles Goodnight bison herd, and day-tripped to the Cadillac Ranch.

 Alison’s daughter Madeline Kabiri, as assistant director, was an integral part of the community events produced at the museum.
 Summer Art Camp, Second Saturdays, Fiesta, Just Face It, Covid Fundraiser, and the most rewarding of all: Juvenile Justice programs.
 In 2019 CAMP was nominated for the Community Foundation of West Texas IMPACT AWARD for its work with this underserved and broken juvenile justice system.
-They produced three murals and a skateboarding project, which included over sixty skateboards painted by the students, a skateboard exhibition, and a contest.
+They produced two murals and a skateboarding project, which included over sixty skateboards painted by the students, a skateboard exhibition, and a contest.